Moghan/CarND-Behavioral-Cloning-P3/writeup_report.md

 Nvidias approach, as I see it, was to augment using shift and rotation to teach how to recover from poor position and orientation.
 I imagined driving a real car like I did, in my first succesful attempt teaching it to drive, and felt strongly I wanted to do better.
 Since perspective transformation is brought up in P4, I looked into it, and added transformation(rotation) into my augmentation pipe.

 Pretty sure the network do not need as much recory training as before.
-A future test would be with a larger test-set to see if recovey training can be done with augmentaton only.
+A future test would be to train with a larger test-set to see if recovey training can be done with augmentaton only.

 ###Model Architecture and Training Strategy